russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 3. Diet for a Small Planet by Frances Moore Lappe

 Diet for a Small Planet covers rules for a healthy diet and many recipes for protein-rich meals that do not include meat.
-Sharing her evolution and how this groundbreaking book changed her life, world-renowned food expert Frances Moore Lappé offers an all-new, even more fascinating, philosophy on changing yourself—and the world—by changing the way you eat.
+Sharing her evolution and how this groundbreaking book changed her life, world-renowned food expert Frances Moore Lappé offers an all-new, even more fascinating, philosophy on changing yourself—and the world—by changing how you eat.

 4. Mucusless Diet Healing System by Arnold Ehret

-Mucusless Diet Healing System is another of Steve Jobs’ favorite books on diet.
-It is an early text on the plant-based lifestyle, but with a slightly more graphic premise: mucus-causing foods are the source of most illnesses, and by eliminating them, we can heal the body.
+Mucusless Diet Healing System is another of Steve Jobs' favorite books on diet.
+It is an early text on the plant-based lifestyle but with a slightly more graphic premise: mucus-causing foods are the source of most illnesses, and by eliminating them, we can heal the body.

 Professor Ehret has been referred to as the 'father of naturopathy,' and this book, which also advocates intermittent fasting, is seen as having paved the way for contemporary vegan diets.